• Home

 Nikon D810, Nikon 200-400mm f/4G VR II, 1/80 sec, f/10, ISO 200, 280.0 mm

-Metering: you'll likely need to set positive exposure compensation, especially when aircraft are flying against typical UK grey skies.
+You'll likely need to set positive exposure compensation, especially when aircraft are flying against typical UK grey skies.
 Try starting with +2/3 - +1 exposure compensation with matrix metering and go from there, pushing the bright peak on the histogram (that represents the sky) as far over to the right as possible without getting clipping.
 Set the blinkies (highlight warning) on: keep an eye on them and the histogram as the light changes during the day, and be prepared to make frequent changes.

 Ambiance